Tip Helps Investigators Solve Virginia Hannon's 1984 Pembroke Cold Case Murder

 One day after his death, a man called the police station saying Aylward admitted to killing someone in Pembroke years ago.
 With that information, police took Aylward’s DNA and compared it to evidence from the scene, and it was a match.

 Hannon was beaten, stabbed, and strangled while inside her own home.
-The motive for the murder remains unknown.MORE NEWS: Mom Honors Daughter She Lost To Cancer By Making PPE During COVID Pandemic
+The motive for the murder remains unknown.MORE NEWS: As COVID Cases Rise In Schools, Parents, Health Officials Aren't Worried

 “It’s nice to have a name, to see the effort that they put in wasn’t wasted,” one of Hannon’s relatives said Thursday.
 “Maybe it will jar someone’s memory, come forward and say something.”